 If you think about it, the prevalence of call screening devices is somewhat ironic.
 Telephones were invented to improve communication channels and enable people to connect to one another over long distances.
 Now there's a growing market for ways to shut down that channel and prevent people from connecting.
 What would Alexander Graham Bell think?

-For more on blocking incoming phone calls, investigate some of the links found on the next page.
+For more on blocking incoming phone calls, investigate some of the links found below.